the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 title: Working with models
 sidebar_label: Working with models
 ---
 Model is the place to implement all your business logic.
-Methods defined in models can be exposed to other blocks and frontends .
+Methods defined in models can be exposed to other blocks and frontends.
 Model by default has
  `get`, `create`, `update`, `delete` and `list` interface methods.
 You can also add additional methods and control what needs to be exposed using `inf` markup.